 Many businesses fail when being passed from one generation to the next when people do not prepare for it properly.
 The smooth passage of either the company that you have created or the value of that company to your next of kin requires significant planning.

-Recent changes to the federal tax regime has made estate tax planning for gay and lesbian couples more similar to that of heterosexual couples.
+Recent changes to the federal tax regime has made estate tax planning for same sex couples more similar to that of heterosexual couples.
 However, same sex couples occasionally still require special customized planning depending upon where they live.

 Individuals who live together for a long time without creating a legal relationship and couples where at least one spouse has children from a previous relationship require unique planning to ensure both that the money goes where it is intended and to save taxes.